DDMAL/Rodan/rodan-main/code/rodan/jobs/heuristic_pitch_finding/README.md

 ## Running Rodan
 - Follow the [rodan-docker guide](https://github.com/DDMAL/rodan-docker/blob/master/README.md) to have docker set up.
-- Once the above installation steps are complete, run ```docker-compose -f docker-compose.yml -f docker-compose.rodan-dev.yml up```
+- Once the above installation steps are complete, run ```docker compose -f docker compose.yml -f docker compose.rodan-dev.yml up```

 ## Job Usage
 - To properly setup the pitch finding workflow, connect the *JSOMR* output from a `Miyao Staff Finding` job to the *JSOMR* input of a `Heuristic Pitch Finding` job.